apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceVersion defines the version of the well-known service that the component provides.
+<p>Specifies the version of the well-known service that the component provides.
-Cannot be updated.</p>
+This field is immutable.</p>
 </td>
 </tr>
 <tr>